odoo/documentation/inventory/shipping/operation/multipack.rst

 Overview
 ========

-By default, Odoo considers that your delivery is composed of one package.
+By default, Twenty20 considers that your delivery is composed of one package.
 But you can easily ship your deliveries with more than one package.
 It is fully integrated with the third-party shippers.